 I don’t have one, but I would say when a trip ends and everything just went right.
 The crew are clicking and the guests had a great vacation.
 It is humbling and I am fortunate to be a part of it.

-Are you a Captain for only the S.S. legacy?
+Are you a Captain for only the Wilderness legacy?
 Or other ships too?

-I am the full-time captain of the SS Legacy, but I have run all her other UnCruise sister ships at one time or another and sometimes find myself on them as an emergency fill-in.
-Last year in addition to the SS Legacy, I spent 3 weeks on the Safari Quest doing the Pacific Northwest itineraries, and I delivered the Safari Explorer from Seattle to Hawaii.
+I am the full-time captain of the Wilderness Legacy, but I have run all her other UnCruise sister ships at one time or another and sometimes find myself on them as an emergency fill-in.
+Last year in addition to the Wilderness Legacy, I spent 3 weeks on the Safari Quest doing the Pacific Northwest itineraries, and I delivered the Safari Explorer from Seattle to Hawaii.

-I heard you worked in the S.S.
-Legacy’s mainland office for a while, and then asked to be sent back out to the seas.
+I heard you worked in the Wilderness Legacy’s mainland office for a while, and then asked to be sent back out to the seas.
 What called you back?

 I was Vice President of Nautical Operations.
 I loved that job, but office life was never for me and I don’t live in Seattle, so I was commuting home only on the weekends and never had much of a life.
 I took a long break and then decided to go back to what I love best, being in the field and running ships.
 When I left my role as VP, I decided to continue to renew my captains license with the USCG and leave my options open.
 I volunteered to fill in on an emergency basis.